 Spotted turtles live in small, shallow bodies of water, such as bogs, marshes, fens, coastal wetlands and small ponds.
 These turtles move short distances overland to lay their eggs or between overwintering and summer habitat.
 They usually hibernate communally in the mud at the bottom of wetlands, or in underwater burrows or cavities where the water is roughly 50 to 100 centimetres deep.

-Female spotted turtles reach maturity at 12 to 20 years of age (sooner at more southerly latitudes).
+Female spotted turtles reach maturity at 12 to 15 years of age, males at 11 to 13 years of age.
 Reaching a certain size, rather than age, may determine maturity.
 Breeding can occur throughout the active season but is most common in the early spring.
 Females store sperm until it is needed to fertilize their eggs.
 They lay from three to seven eggs in June in a nest dug in sand, soft soil or mossy areas, generally in a sunny location; warmth helps the eggs develop faster.
 The temperature of the nest during incubation determines the sex of the offspring.
 Eggs hatch in September or October.

 Spotted turtles are most active in the early spring when they are mating and nesting.
 Unlike most turtles, spotted turtles aestivate (spend the summer or dry season in a state of torpor) to avoid hot dry weather.
 They feed only in the water, searching for snails, aquatic insects and other prey or vegetation at the edge of ponds and wetlands.
 Spotted turtles can live to be over 50 years of age, and some individuals may get much older than this.